cs-4241-2023/shortstack/README.md

 ## Technical Achievements

-- **Create a single-page app that both provides a form for users to submit data and always shows the current state of the server-side data.**: I used the .map function in javascript to dynamically create the table rows whenever something is deleted or added to the database.
+- **Create a single-page app that both provides a form for users to submit data and always shows the current state of the server-side data.**:
+I used the .map function in javascript to dynamically create the table rows whenever something is deletedor added to the database.
 This is then pushed to the table through the id that the table has, id="todo_table".
 The page updates without the user having to refresh the page.

 ## Design/UX Achievements

 - **Test your user interface with other students**:

 1. Provide the last name of each student you conduct the evaluation with: Dufault
 2. What problems did the user have with your design?
+They were distracted by the shadows on the headers, they wanted more of a separation between the forms and the actual list of todo items.
+They had a problem with being able to submit todo items with empty fields, and said the page was a little bland.
 3. What comments did they make that surprised you?
+It surprised me that they found the shadows in the headers distracting as that was my favorite part of my website.
+The comment on separation also surprised me, as I thought that <br> tag would have been enough to separate the delete something field and the Your Current Todo List field.
 4. What would you change about the interface based on their feedback?
+I would probably change the code to not allow the user to input blank fields into the todo list, a todo entry with nothing as the item and a blank spot as the priority does not make sense.
+I would add another divider line under the delete something from the todo list to further separate the two categories.
+I would potentially try swapping out the horizontal dividers for vertial dividers, like a tri-fold website.
+I think this would solve some problems that Will brought up about the website and may make the website less bland.

 ## Your Web Application Title